-Bleach washing is an easy, effective, hair-friendly way to lift your colour and achieve a lighter colour result.
+Bleach washing is an easy, effective, hair-friendly way to lift your colour, remove darker pigments and achieve a lighter colour result.

 If you want to lighten your hair, your options are generally limited to colour removal products or bleaching processes.

-Colour removal products aren’t effective for everyone, and they will not lighten your hair, but they may lift out permanent colour pigments, although you may need to repeat this process several times to get the lift you want.
+Colour removal products aren’t effective for everyone, but they may lift out permanent colour pigments, although you may need to repeat this process several times to get the lift you want.
 Colour removal products won’t lighten your hair beyond its natural colour level.

-If you want to either lift out stubborn darker colour pigments or colour build-up or lighten your hair beyond its natural colour level then you will need to use a bleach process.
-Bleach is the only product which will significantly lighten your hair and which will completely lift and lighten when hair has been coloured with darker permanent colours.
+If you want to either lift out stubborn darker colour pigments and colour build-up or lighten your hair beyond its natural colour level then you will need to use a bleach process.
+Bleach is the only product which will significantly lighten your hair and which will completely lift and lighten when hair has been coloured with darker permanent colour.

-Regular bleach applications involve mixing bleach with developer and applying it directly to dry hair.
-This is very effective, but it also quite an aggressive process which can be quite damaging to your hair.
-We certainly don’t advise that you do this more than once every year or so, because it will corrode the hair cuticle leaving it more porous and prone to breakage.
-It’s basically the nuclear solution, and should be approached very conservatively, but nuclear does get things done occasionally.
+Regular bleach applications involve mixing bleach with developer and applying it directly to dry hair, which will corrode the hair cuticle leaving it more porous and prone to breakage.
+It’s basically the nuclear solution, and should be approached very conservatively.

 How to Bleach Wash Your Hair